History of Barcelona

 With the arrival of democracy, urbanism and culture were reborn.
 Later, the 1992 Olympic Games were the final boost for the city’s development.

-The Universal Forum of Cultures of 2004 implemented new changes in the city, with the construction of a new district, Diagonal Mar.
+The Universal Forum of Cultures of 2004 implemented new changes in the city, as the construction of a new district, Diagonal Mar.
 From then until now, Barcelona has become a cosmopolitan city with huge international presence.